vl4ds/Documentation/capabilities-reference.rst

 *nextTrack()*
     Advance to next track
 *playTrack(string)*
-    Play the track matching the given string *setLevel(number)*
+    Play the track matching the given string (the string is a URI for the track to be played) *setLevel(number)*
-    Set the volume to the specified level *playText(string)*
+    Set the volume to the specified level (the number represents a percent) *playText(string)*
-    Set the text of the currently playing track *mute()*
+    play the given string as text to speech
+*mute()*
     Mute playback
 *previousTrack()*